Is your Keurig leaking water from the bottom or the top, creating a frustrating mess?

 1)Overfilling the Water Reservoir

-Confused between K-slim vs K-mini?
-Read a detailed comparison of Keurig slim and Mini
+Read a detailed comparison of Keurig Slim and Mini

-Another reason for the Keurig machine leaking from the top is due to a broken or loose Gasket.
+Another reason for the Keurig machine leaking from the top is because of a broken or lose Gasket.
 The gasket is a part that is made of silicon that tightly holds the K-cup and water hose of the Keurig coffee machine.